Anúncios

 Requesting an Electronic Copy

-Many employers offer electronic delivery of W-2 forms, which can significantly expedite the process.
+Many employers now offer electronic delivery of W-2 forms.
 To opt for electronic delivery:

-• Select electronic delivery and ensure your email address is up to date.
+- Select the option for electronic delivery and ensure your email address is up-to-date.

 Using Payroll Portals

-Employers often use payroll services like ADP, Paychex, or Workday, which provide online access to your W-2.
+Employers that use payroll services like ADP, Paychex, or Workday often provide online access to your tax documents, including your W-2.
 To access your W-2 through these portals:

-If you experience delays, don’t hesitate to contact your employer or HR department directly.
-Politely inquire about the status of your W-2 and request an electronic copy if possible.
+If you experience delays, do not hesitate to contact your employer or HR department directly.
+A simple phone call or email can clarify the situation quickly.
+If possible, request that they send you an electronic copy to speed up the process.

 What If You Still Don’t Receive Your W-2?